 Or was that just wishful thinking on Chapel's part, because sharing Will with this beautiful young woman suddenly sounded right up her alley?

 She broke away from Ilia's gaze, a smile playing at her lips.
 Helping Chekov up, she looked again at her.
 The woman smiled softly at her, her eyes full of invitation.
-Chapel could not look at Will, afraid she'd give far too much away to everyone on the damn bridge if she did.
-She and the corpsman, who had been too busy staring at Ilia to notice what else was happening under his nose, hustled Chekov off the bridge.
+Chapel couldn't look at Will, afraid she'd give far too much away to everyone on the damn bridge if she did.
+She and the corpsman, who'd been too busy staring at Ilia to notice what else was happening under his nose, hustled Chekov off the bridge.

 On the other hand, when you're only the first runner-up, sharing sounded like a great plan.

 She was startled to see Ilia striding into sickbay with an entourage including a security officer.
 The woman looked different, and Chapel realized there was a glowing disk at her throat.
 McCoy helped her onto the diagnostic bed, and it became all too clear that this was not Ilia.
 It was some kind of android.

 God.
 Poor Will.
 She knew what this felt like.
 She knew how much it hurt.

 Ilia turned her head, looking toward the doorway where Will stood.
 "Deck-er," she said.

 She wanted to hit him.
 If he could read the nuances so damn well, couldn't he see how much this was hurting Will?
 Or did he just not care?

 Spock drew Kirk and Will out of the room, leaving her with the probe or whatever it was.
 It was impossible to think of it as Ilia, not after seeing the insides of it.
 It was too much like seeing Roger's true nature for the first time, knowing what he was—something inhuman.